"The Yorkshire Mistress Of Self-Expression..."

 Although Jessica favours a piano on-stage, her trademark musical layering is very much present in recorded work.
 Her home studio is affectionately known as The Fishbowl and contains a diverse range of instruments including keyboards, organs, and synthesisers, acoustic and electric guitars, an accordion, ukulele, omnichord, recorder, melodica, theremin, modified childrens' toys such as a Speak'n'Spell and a BBC Microcomputer she's owned since the late 1980s.

-The Bleeding Obvious continues to perform live shows and her third album "Dirty Blonde" is out in November 2024 on vinyl, CD and digital.
+The Bleeding Obvious continues to perform live shows and her third album "Dirty Blonde" is out now on vinyl, CD and digital, and she will be back for live shows in 2025.

 If you'd like to catch a show by The Bleeding Obvious, upcoming dates will be announced soon - full details and tickets are available in the gig guide.